FlashGet Kids FlashGet Kids

 The Proud Family stood out on TV, showing what life was like for a Black family, simply living.

-In addition, the Proud Family also delves into trickier ideas around race, particularly how skin tone affects perception.
+In addition, the Proud Family also delves into trickier ideas around race – particularly how skin tone affects perception.

-Observers, like C. Steele, noted in the Howard Journal of Communication, that the program , though aiming to showcase Black family life favorably , sometimes inadvertently reinforced preferences for lighter skin tones.
+Observers, like C. Steele, noted in the Howard Journal of Communication, that the program – though aiming to showcase Black family life favorably – sometimes inadvertently reinforced preferences for lighter skin tones.

 Family values and intergenerational relationships

 Family matters a lot to the Proud Family.
-They really cherish connections, and not just with those they live with, but also the extended family.
+They really cherish connections, and not just with those they live with, but also with the extended family.

 Also, Oscar’s connection with Penny shows how a dad can be both fiercely caring yet incredibly giving, particularly within Black families.